What are Gemstones?

 Color.

 Also very important, is there a deep full color without much noise from gray tones or other tones that negatively affect the full color.
 This is a property that also has to do with taste.
 For example, currently under the influence of bizarre prices for blue Sapphire, the so-called Teal-colored Sapphires are on the rise.
 Then the blue color is influenced by shades of green.
 This is not so much my preference but others love it.
 But remember, these are less expensive varieties of Sapphire for a reason.
+Although it is also a matter of taste, the primary colors and then precisely those in the middle of their spectrum are often incredibly expensive, such as Ruby, Blue Sapphire or Emerald.
+This is because many people prefer these colors to other colors of gemstones and precisely these colors are very rare.

 Weight.